-- The public benefits of the proposed development at a local or national level evidently outweighs the geodiversity value of the site in question; and - Appropriate mitigation measures have been incorporated into the siting, design and scale of the development in order to minimise the adverse impacts experienced.
+- The public benefits of the proposed development at a local or national level evidently outweighs the geodiversity value of the site in question; - There is no suitable alternative site for the development; and - Appropriate mitigation measures have been incorporated into the siting, design and scale of the development in order to minimise the adverse impacts experienced.
 Should any rock exposures be resultant, where possible, these should be considered for their potential as an educational resource.
 A visual record should be obtained prior to any loss.